Extract Brewing – Step by Step

 Support your local homebrew shop if he can get you fresh ingredients.
 If not, the online stores are probably your best bet due to their high turnover.
 They are bound to have fresh ingredients in their most popular extract brewing ingredient kits.
 I highly recommend

 Choose an ale kit first.
-Ales can be fermented at room temperature or by placing the fermenter bucket in a bathtub of cold water.
+Ales can be fermented at room temperature or by placing the fermentation bucket in a bathtub of cold water.
 Wrap a towel around it to wick the water.
 You can get the fermentation temperature down to 66-68 degrees (maybe lower if you use a fan) with this method.
-The lower the

 For your first extract brewing batch, use the dry